MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 distinguishable from the software, and in those cases, we have have provided the `R` code within the main body of the chapter.

-We start with an introduction to `R`, focused on how datasets are structured in `R` and how the user can work with a data object in `R`.
+We start with an introduction to `R`, focused on how data sets are structured in `R` and how the user can work with a data object in `R`.

 ### Dataframes in `R`

-Throughout the text, we will work with many different datasets.
-Some datasets are pre-loaded into `R`, some get loaded through `R` packages, and some datasets will be created by the student.
-Datasets can be viewed through the RStudio environment, but the data can also be investigated through the notebook features of an RMarkdown file.
+Throughout the text, we will work with many different data sets.
+Some data sets are pre-loaded into `R`, some get loaded through `R` packages, and some data sets will be created by the student. data sets can be viewed through the RStudio environment, but the data can also be investigated through the notebook features of an RMarkdown file.

 Consider the \data{email50} data that was described previously in this chapter.
-We can use the `glimpse()` function to see the variables included in the dataset and their data type.
-Or, we could use the `head()` function to see the first few rows of the dataset.
+We can use the `glimpse()` function to see the variables included in the data set and their data type.
+Or, we could use the `head()` function to see the first few rows of the data set.

 ```r